Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/ProgrammingForTheWeb/Chapter-11-Web-foundations-and-data-transmission/Section-04-Big-data-and-web-architectures/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [11.3 Web protocols, ports and secure transport concepts](../Section-03-Web-protocols-ports-and-secure-transport-concepts/index.md).

 Modern web applications handle massive amounts of data and serve millions of users.
 Understanding how to extract insights from data and design scalable architectures helps you build systems that can grow from handling dozens to millions of users without falling over.